hybridgroup/batty/README.md

 It provides an [MCP host](https://modelcontextprotocol.io/docs/learn/architecture) that calls [Docker Model Runner](https://www.docker.com/products/model-runner/) to control robots, drones, and other devices that provide an [MCP server](https://modelcontextprotocol.io/docs/learn/server-concepts) interface.

-Skynet supports multiple step interactions for models that can perform such actions such as [Qwen 2.5 Instruct](https://hub.docker.com/r/ai/qwen2.5).
+Skynet supports multiple step interactions for models such as [Qwen 2.5 Instruct](https://hub.docker.com/r/ai/qwen2.5).
+See [MODELS.md](MODELS.md) for a list of models that are known to support multistep actions.

 ![MCP interactive](./images/skynet-example.png)